 Summary of Experience

-Mr. McLean's case work has included general damages analyses, lost profit and reasonable royalty calculations related to intellectual property misappropriation, and assessments of fiduciary duties and investment management.
+Mr. McLean’s case work has included general damages analyses, lost profit and reasonable royalty calculations related to IP misappropriation, and assessments of fiduciary duties and investment management.
 In addition, he has evaluated the economic characteristics and risk transfer of a range of financial instruments, such as private mortgage insurance, subprime loans, and preferred equity in a new venture.
-He has led large case teams in a number of high-profile matters, including consulting to the US Department of Justice regarding the financial issues involved in tribal trust fund disputes, and supporting counsel for a large electronics manufacturer in litigation associated with features on smartphones and tablets.
+He has led large case teams in a number of high-profile matters, including consulting to the US Department of Justice (DOJ) regarding the financial issues involved in tribal trust fund disputes, and supporting counsel for a large electronics manufacturer in litigation associated with features on smartphones and tablets.

 IAM Yearbook 2019, October 2018